RetroReversing/retroReversing/categories/misc/Industry.md

 # Game Industry Materials

 ## Magazines
+Before wide spread access to the internet was common, many game developers would buy magazines to keep up with the latest in the industry and development in general, we have a post covering the most relevant magazines:
 {% include link-to-other-post.html post="/magazines" description="For more information on all the Game development magazines check out this post." %}

 ## Bookazines